nektobit/WP-Sharect/sharect-wp/readme.txt

 == Description ==

 A lightweight (8Kb minified, 2.9Kb gzipped) script to let users share their text selections to social networks, in desktop browsers.
-(Yes, like Medium)
+(Yes, like Medium).
+Based on Sharect.js

 * Supports adding custom icons (for now using php snippet)
 * You can also control the color of the tooltip widget (also using php code)